Film City, Mumbai: Location

 Film City is located in the Goregaon East neighborhood of Mumbai, adjacent to the Aarey Colony and Sanjay Gandhi National Park.
 The complex is surrounded by forested areas that are part of the national park, which serves as a habitat for wildlife, including leopards.
 Leopard sightings are common in the vicinity, and there have been occasional reports of leopard attacks on humans.
 The boundary between Film City and Sanjay Gandhi National Park is not clearly defined, and there have been allegations of fraudulent land sales involving the Aarey Colony and the national park.

 Approximately 800 people work across the studio's eight filming locations on an average day.

 Services

-Tourists in front of a mural featuring various Hindi film characters.

 In 2014, the Maharashtra Tourism Development Corporation (MTDC) introduced guided tours of the Film City to promote tourism.
 These tours offer visitors insights into the studio's operations and filming locations, with tickets priced at approximately ₹650.